 The situation unfolding around us is overwhelming.
 To witness the suffering around us and grapple with the uncertainty of what the future may bring is no easy feat.
 It’s okay to feel overwhelmed, and if it hasn’t all sunk in yet, that’s okay too.

 In order to care for your own mental health, avoid watching too much news and work to focus as much as possible on staying present.
 Worrying about the past or the future will do little to change the current global state of affairs.

 It’s okay to be scared, truth is, we’re all scared.
 Those who say they’re not scared are probably lying or have not fully come to terms with the current situation.

 The truth is, people don’t do well with uncertainty.
 In normal day-to-day life, we tend to avoid outcomes that are uncertain when we make decisions.

 One of the most famous quotes that coins the idea of ambiguity or “uncertainty” aversion, a theory of behavioral economics, comes from past Secretary of Defense, Donald Rumsfeld in his famous speech in 2002:

 “…there are known knowns; there are things we know we know.
 We also know there are known unknowns; that is to say we know there are some things we do not know.
 But there are also unknown unknowns—the ones we don’t know we don’t know.”

 Right now, we are clearly facing an unknown; a true uncertainty.
 And, avoidance of this uncertainty is impossible, which leads to feelings of discomfort and fear.
-So, just know you are not alone.
+So, just know you aren’t alone if you are struggling.